ned-kelly/docker-voltronic-homeassistant/README.md

 ```

+_**Note:**_

-_**Note:** builds on docker hub are currently for x64 -- If you have issues standing up the image on your Linux distribution (i.e. Your Raspberry Pi/ARM device) you will need to manually build the image - This can be done by uncommenting the build flag in your docker-compose.yml file._
+  - builds on docker hub are currently for `linux/amd64,linux/arm/v6,linux/arm/v7,linux/arm64,linux/386` -- If you have issues standing up the image on your Linux distribution (i.e. An old Pi/ARM device) you may need to manually build the image to support your local device architecture - This can be done by uncommenting the build flag in your docker-compose.yml file.

+  - The default `docker-compose.yml` file includes Watchtower, which can be  configured to auto-update this image when we push new changes to github - Please **uncomment if you wish to auto-update to the latest builds of this project**.

 ## Integrating into Home Assistant.